Angela Faris Belt

 I authored the textbook, The Elements of Photography: Understanding and Creating Sophisticated Images, (Focal Press).
 I lecture and offer workshops on its themes surrounding photographic language.
 I've been Contributor-at-Large for American Photo Magazine, and write critical essays on photography.

 I have taught photography at institutions including the Universities of Dayton and Michigan, Antioch College, and Anderson Ranch Arts Center.
 Currently I serve as Chair of the Studio Art & Art History Departments at Arapahoe Community College in Littleton, CO.

-I live at 9,500-foot on a mountainside abutting national forest land in Colorado's Front Range, with my husband Dave and three other creatures—Bodhi the Wonder Dog, and cats Luna and Siva.
-Our neighbors are elk, deer, fox, Abert’s Squirrels, coyotes, bears and mountain lions.
-I am a practicing artist and educator; in my off-time I build stone walls, hike, snowshoe, and remove trees for bark beetle-killed mitigation.
+I live at 8,500’ on a mountainside abutting National Forest land in Colorado’s Front Range.
+My engagement with the forest I call home enriches my life and greatly informs my art making practice.
+The neighbors I am privileged to know are elk, mule deer, fox, Abert’s Squirrels, coyotes, bears and mountain lions.
+In my off-time I enjoy building stone walls, trail maintenance, hiking, snowshoeing, and removing trees for bark beetle mitigation.